-What is it like to move to Vietnam?
+What is living in Vietnam Like?
 To start a new life in a foreign country?

-This is my interview with Gareth, who moved to Ho Chi Minh City, Vietnam.
+This is my interview with Gareth, who is an expat in Vietnam, currently living in Ho Chi Minh City.

 Location: Ho Chi Minh City, Vietnam